-- MET 527 Technology from a Global Perspective - TECH 621 Seminar in Technology (can be repeated) - TECH 646 Analysis of Research in Industry and Technology
+- IT 507 Measurement and Evaluation in Industry and Technology - MET 527 Technology from a Global Perspective - TECH 601 Research Seminar in Technology - TECH 646 Analysis of Research in Industry and Technology

 Technology Major component courses are typically 500- or 600-level courses.
-They may include undergraduate courses (300- or 400-level) only when followed by appropriate 500- and 600-level courses, and are subject to the approval of the student's advisory committee and the Associate Dean for Graduate Studies.
+They may include undergraduate courses (300- or 400-level) only when followed by appropriate 500- and 600-level courses, and are subject to the approval of the student's advisory committee and the Associate Dean for Academic Affairs & Diversity.
 Undergraduate courses used must be in excess of baccalaureate degree requirements and not already included in M.S. courses being counted toward the Ph.D.
 Graduate School policy stipulates that 100- and 200-level courses may not appear on a plan of study and that no more than six (6) semester hours of 300- and 400-level courses may be applied to graduate work and a grade of "B" or better is required.